hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 > - Billing begins when a new Floating IP is allocated, ends when it is released.
 Partial month is treated as a entire month.

 #### Tax
-Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.
-Currently, we charges VAT for credits cards issued in NY and Texas.
+Except as otherwise noted, our prices exclude applicable sales tax and VAT.
+Currently, we charge sales tax for credit cards issued in the US states of NY and Texas.
 The tax details will be available in the monthly bill.

 #### Payment Method
 Currently Hyper.sh accepts credit cards.
 Please note that all payments are processed by trusted third party payment service.
 No credit card information are kept in Hyper.sh.